fawern/fawern-ai/README.md

 # fawern

 **fawern** is a Python library designed to assist developers with various AI-powered tools for code generation, analysis, refactoring, and more.
-It utilizes advanced models to provide a wide range of functionalities, from generating Python code based on prompts to analyzing and fixing code, generating documentation, and even converting code from other languages to Python.
+It utilizes advanced models from multiple providers (Groq, OpenAI, and more) to provide a wide range of functionalities, from generating Python code based on prompts to analyzing and fixing code, generating documentation, and even converting code from other languages to Python.

 ## Features